Vibhore83/Slack-bot-implementation/README.md

 # Slack-bot-implementation
-Slack bot for Forex conversion
+This repo is created to check-in code for a simple implementation of Slack bot for Forex conversion.